zhanymkanov/awesome-web3-twitter-accounts/README.md

 ## About
-That's an incomplete list of web3 Twitter accounts, that might be useful for a beginner in the space.
+That's an incomplete list of web3 Twitter accounts that might be useful for a beginner in the space.

-Those people/organizations live in the web3 and are deeply connected with other content creators in the industry.
+These people/organizations live in the web3 and are deeply connected with other content creators in the industry.

-Some of them tweet useful materials, some of them publish their essays, and some of them like and retweet ones who share knowledge.
+Some of them tweet useful materials, some of them publish their essays, and some of them like and retweet those who share knowledge.

-The list is initially based on my followings and wildly lacks great authors, whom I don't know.
+The list is initially based on my followings and wildly lacks great authors whom I don't know.
-I am sure it might be an infinite list, but those are the lands I could only reach.
+I am sure it might be an infinite list, but these are the only accounts I enjoy by myself.

 ## Actively Teaches Web3 (useful threads and articles)